MA Early Childhood: Inclusive Education

 Explore early childhood centers, preprimary schools, and infant-toddler centers in Reggio Emilia, Italy.
 Study tour trips can be arranged.

 Learn about constructivist curriculum “big ideas”: making learning visible, ecology, and reuse materials through our optional summer intensive at the Helen Gordon Center.

-This unique interdisciplinary master’s program in Early Childhood: Inclusive Ed and Curriculum and Instruction (MS) at Portland State University combines the strength and expertise of two departments, and allows you to specialize in one of three critical areas:
+This unique interdisciplinary master’s program in MA Early Childhood: Inclusive Education at Portland State University combines the strength and expertise of two departments, and allows you to specialize in one of three critical areas: